r12f/rnp/README.md

                                   disconnect.
     -h, --help                    Prints help information
         --log-tls-key             Enable key logger in TLS for helping packet capture.
-                                  Please note that it might cause RTT to be larger than the real one, because logging key will also take time.
+                                  Please note that it might cause RTT to be slightly larger than the real one, because logging key will also take time.
     -q, --no-console-log          Don't log each ping result to console.
 Summary and other things will still be written to console.
     -t                            Ping until stopped.